|

 An Introduction to Septic Tank Sewage Treatment Systems

-It is generally recommended that septic tanks be pumped out annually, or the sludge and scum layers be measured at least every year so that solids don't wash out into ... deemed unsuitable.
-For further impartial advice on any problems associated with all types of sewage and effluent treatment contact Johnston Smith Consulting - The Independent Specialists.
-2 Key Avenue, Worcester.
-WR4 0LT. ...
+It is generally recommended that septic tanks be pumped out annually, or the sludge and scum layers be measured at least every year so that solids don't wash out into the soil treatment system.
+Solids can clog the soil and ...

 johnstonsmith.co.uk